Vasudev-Sharma-13/COMP6321-GroupE/README.md

 5.)
 Inside files for task 2, you would have to change the path for varaible 'model1' to point to the path you gave to save the models trained in Task 1.

+Once you have changed the path variables in a jupyter notebook file, you can run it to see the results.

 <!-- MARKDOWN LINKS & IMAGES -->
 <!-- https://www.markdownguide.org/basic-syntax/#reference-style-links -->